SuperboGiuseppe/dncs_lab2/README.md

 - Proposer: Fabrizio Granelli (fabrizio.granelli@unitn.it)

 # Modification By Uzair
-Two files are added namely "Vagrant" and "VagrantScriptCreatorInTextFormat".
+-Two files are added namely "Vagrant" and "VagrantScriptCreatorInTextFormat".
+-Two more files addes namely "OSPFRoutingVag" and "OSPF Routing".
+One file conatins Python script to create the Vagrant file, other file is just JPG toplogy of the network.